6 Day Cycling — up close with the track elite

 Since 2015, London’s Olympic venue, Lee Valley Velopark has hosted the British leg, in front of thousands of keen to get close to their heroes.

-This year’s events will be the biggest, fastest and most frenetic yet, with London followed by Berlin, Amsterdam, Copenhagen and Palma, Mallorca.
+This year’s events will be the biggest, fastest and most frenetic yet, with London followed by Berlin, Copenhagen and Palma, Mallorca.